How can we transform our societies to live in harmony with nature?

 Speakers:

-• Stephen Woroniecki, contributing author of Chapter 3 and head of research at the Wildfowl and Wetlands Trust (United Kingdom);
+• Stephen Woroniecki, author and fellow for Chapter 3, head of research at the Wildfowl and Wetlands Trust (United Kingdom);

-• Sandra Luque, lead author of Chapter 1 of the Nexus Assessment and Senior Research Director at INRAE, within the TETIS Joint Research Unit in Montpellier;
+• Sandra Luque, lead author of Chapter 1 of the Nexus Assessment and research director (exceptional rank) at INRAE, within the TETIS Joint Research Unit (UMR) in Montpellier;

 • Florence Palpacuer, lecturer and researcher in management at MOMA, MRM, University of Montpellier;

-• Yves Zinngrebe, lead author of Chapter 5, deputy head of the Department of Conservation Ecology and Socio-Ecological Systems, and head of the Working Group on Biodiversity Governance and Nature Conservation at the Helmholtz Centre for Environmental Research – UFZ (Germany).
+• Yves Zinngrebe, coordinating author of Chapter 5, deputy head of the Department of Conservation Ecology and Socio-Ecological Systems, and head of the working group on biodiversity governance and nature conservation at the Helmholtz Centre for Environmental Research – UFZ (Germany).

-Presentations were given on pathways toward sustainable food systems, the role of research in transformative change, and the knowledge gaps identified during the report’s preparation.
-The concept of the scale at which transformative change occurs was discussed, as was the importance of synergies among various societal stakeholders.
+Areas for transformation toward sustainable food systems, the role of research in transformative change, and the knowledge gaps identified during the report’s drafting were presented.
+The concept of the scale of application of transformative change was mentioned, as was the importance of synergies among the various stakeholders in society.

 Speakers:

-• Timothée Fouqueray, contributing author of Chapter 2, Ph.D. in Ecology, IODE, postdoctoral researcher at the CNRS (Rennes);
+• Timothée Fouqueray, “fellow” author of Chapter 2, Ph.D. in ecology, IODE, postdoctoral researcher at the CNRS (Rennes);

 • Fabrice Declerck, lead author of Chapter 5.3 of the Nexus Assessment, food systems researcher at CGIAR (Montpellier);